DerrickDW/car710w-research/README.md

 This confirms the system contains:

-A Linux userspace environment
+Linux userspace environment

-A BusyBox based system
+BusyBox based system

-A custom display stack using DirectFB
+Custom display stack using DirectFB

+This will render properly as:

+- headings
+- commands in bash blocks
+- outputs in plain blocks
+- readable lists

+---

 ## Before Chasing boot animation I first tried to get to the backgrounds
 carved out isp_logo